 2014 Hollywood Post Alliance Award Winners Announced

-LOS ANGELES—Honors and accolades were bestowed Thursday night during the 9th Annual HPA Awards.
+(Los Angeles, CA) - On November 6th, honors and accolades were bestowed during the 9th Annual HPA Awards.
 The Awards recognize individuals and companies for outstanding contributions made in helping to create features, television programs, commercials and entertainment enjoyed around the world.
 Honors were bestowed in craft categories as well as awards in three special categories; Engineering Excellence, the HPA Judges Awards for Creativity and Innovation, and two Lifetime Achievement Awards.
 The gala took place at the Skirball Cultural Center in Los Angeles, in front of an engaged audience of industry insiders and luminaries.

 The winners of the 2014 HPA Awards are: